Introduction to EDG

 - Event type

 Each event has exactly one Event Type.
 Event Type formally describes what data change indicates that event has occurred and what action TopBraid EDG should take when it happens e.g., send a notification e-mail.
 TopBraid EDG pre-defines several event types.
-For example, a change in a working copy status.
+For example, a change in a workflow status.
 Users can create additional event types.

 Impact is a reverse of Lineage (cf. lineage).
 It shows the flow of data from a data element or a dataset user is focused on to its destination in other assets in the enterprise.
 Just as lineage, impact information is presented in an interactive diagram.
 To access it, click on the asset of interest and then click on the Visualization Actions menu icon and pick Impact from the available options.